Someone has been kind to you and you feel gratitude for the help they have given.

 Root: probably from Late Latin grātitūdō thankfulness, from Latin grātus, pleasing.

-Close synonyms include: feeling thankful, grateful, appreciative, beholden,
+Close synonyms include: feeling thankful, grateful, appreciative, beholden, and feeling indebted.

 A gift is given graciously only when:

 - The gift fills a need of the recipient,

 - It is given voluntarily and unconditionally, without obligation or expectation,